pjeby/yieldable-streams/README.md

 )
 ```

-If `fn`, however, returns a generator or is a generator function (i.e., it has *not* already been wrapped by a coroutine library, then `yieldable-streams` will wrap it using the `thunks` library.
+If `fn`, however, returns a generator or is a generator function (i.e., it has *not* already been wrapped by a coroutine library, then `yieldable-streams` will wrap it using the [`thunks`](https://npmjs.com/package/thunks) library.
 (Lazily-loaded, to minimize overhead if you're not using it.)

 The optional `opts` object contains the `readable-stream` options that the factory will use to create the stream.
 If unsupplied, it will default to `{objectMode: true}`, thereby creating an object stream suitable for use with, e.g. gulp.
-See the [Node streams documentation](https://nodejs.org/api/stream.html) for information on the possible options for each stream type.
+See the [Node streams documentation](https://nodejs.org/api/stream.html) for more information on the possible options for each stream type.